A man leaning over his desk and writing on a whiteboard in a sunny home office room. Learn "how long does it take to form a habit?" in this article.

 © valbar STUDIO / Stocksy United

-4. Focus on Getting Started, Instead of the End Result
+5. Focus on Getting Started, Rather Than the End Result

-So often when we make bold declarations about new habits—I’m going to exercise more!
+Remember how we talked about the importance of preparation?
+So often when we make bold declarations about new habits—”I’m going to exercise more!
 Hit 10,000 steps a day!
-Eat more vegetables!—we focus on what researchers call the “execution habit,” which is the final step in the process.
+Eat more vegetables!”—we focus on what researchers call the “execution habit,” which is the final step in the process.
 What we focus less on is the “instigation habit,” which is that tiny step that gets us going in the first place, like lacing up our sneakers, filling up our water bottles, or chopping veggies before snack time later on.

 However, it’s those early steps that should get more of our attention, Lally says.
 “There is a useful distinction between deciding to get on your bike, and then what you do in the workout,” she says.
 “Either or both parts of the action, the instigation or the execution, may or may not be habitual.
 The part that matters in predicting whether people do it or not is the instigation part.
 Just begin, even if you don’t necessarily plan to do a long workout, as it is the habit of starting that you are trying to form.
 Then, you can build up the actual activity over time.”

-If there’s one universal truth to habit formation, it’s this: Things will get in the way.
+If there’s one universal truth to forming a new habit, it’s this: Things will get in the way.
 No matter how committed we are, life always has a way of mucking up our best-laid plans.
 Instead of feeling defeated by obstacles that will inevitably creep up, plan for them.
-Here’s how:
+Here’s how.

 The fix: Adjust your expectations.
 It’s understandable to feel bummed if you expected to notice results soon after starting your habit, but that’s often not realistic.
-Setting practical goals is more likely to keep you engaged.
+Setting practical, realistic goals is more likely to keep you engaged, and don’t be afraid to celebrate seemingly small wins along the way.
 In fact, research has found that people who felt positive about their progress were more likely to keep going than those who didn’t.

 The fix: At some point, your new habit will be challenged by factors outside of your control (your kid gets the flu, your car gets a flat).
 To prepare for this, make a list of if-then statements that account for the most likely scenarios.
 If I get too busy to make a healthy lunch, then I’ll order something nutritious from (insert a local healthy takeout option).
 If I don’t have time for my usual workout, then I’ll make sure to schedule a shorter workout later in the day to get in some movement.

 If-then statements allow for flexibility, which can work in your favor.
 In one study, exercisers were paid to work out on either a consistent or variable schedule.
-The group who went to the gym on a more flexible schedule worked out more when they were being paid and after the payments stopped, compared to those who had to show up at the same time.
+The group who went to the gym on a more flexible schedule worked out more when they were being paid and after the payments stopped, compared to those who had to work out within the same two-hour time window.
 If-then statements allow for a built-in backup plan, which may help you stay on track even when life goes off the rails.

 The Takeaway